 As more Filipinos flock to cities to be closer to work, school, or find opportunities, demand for decent and affordable dwelling places has also grown.

-But equally important to that enviable location is the selection of appropriate tenant.
-Ideal they are ones who receive regular income and responsible enough to look after the property’s upkeep and well-being.
-On-time rental payment is crucial not only to sustain profits but also to cover expenses such as property taxes and maintenance costs.
+But equally important to that enviable location is the selection of appropriate tenants.
+Ideal, they are the ones who receive regular income and are responsible enough to look after the property’s upkeep and well-being.
+On-time rental payment is crucial to sustaining profits and covering property taxes and maintenance costs.

-Why a boarding house is a great investment
+Why a boarding house business is a great investment

-As mentioned, the demand for residential units will ensure that there is always someone going to enquire for a room for rent.
+The demand for residential units will ensure that someone will always enquire about a room for rent.

-1. Leasing your property allows you to receive recurring passive income from tenants who work or study near your location.
+Leasing your property allows you to receive recurring passive income from tenants who work or study nearby.

 It may be a vacant lot next to your house or an extension of your residential unit, a boarding house can be built with less investment than a fully-furnished apartment for a family to rent.

-With proper care and a regular check for safety and worthiness as a dwelling place, a boarding house’s operating cost can be kept to a minimum.
-If the property is properly built with quality materials, well-planned design, and employ professional-grade workers, you won’t need to spend money on fixing a leaking roof, energy waste on lack of insulation, or hazards that the electrical inspector could pinpoint.
+A boarding house’s operating cost can be minimized with proper care and a regular check for safety and worthiness as a dwelling place.
+Suppose the property is built correctly with quality materials, a well-planned design, and employs professional-grade workers.
+In that case, you won’t need to spend money on fixing a leaking roof, energy waste, lack of insulation, or hazards the electrical inspector could pinpoint.

-Unlike the carinderia business that needs capital money to buy ingredients to cook, nor sari-sari store that requires stock replenishing once depleted, a finished boarding house only requires one-off materials such as bed frames, showerheads, light bulbs or airconditioning units.
-Utility costs such as electricity, gas, and water will be paid for by tenants so you’ll only need to worry about license renewal, property taxes, and ensure your unit follows the city or municipal electrical and safety regulations.
+Unlike the carinderia business that needs capital money to buy cooking ingredients or a sari-sari store that requires stock replenishment once depleted, a finished boarding house only requires one-off materials such as bed frames, showerheads, light bulbs, or airconditioning units.
+Tenants will pay for utility costs such as electricity, gas, and water.
+You’ll only need to worry about license renewal and property taxes and ensure your unit follows the city or municipal electrical and safety regulations.